Skid Steer Training -

 Operator Safety (CAN) Online Course

-This Skid Steer Operator Safety online course covers the classroom training required by Canadian regulations and is also I-CAB Recognized.
+This Skid Steer Operator Safety online course covers the classroom training required by Canadian regulations.
 The course also includes a checklist that can be used to observe skid steer operators during the practical portion of the training.
 Although the course is designed for operators, its content is also useful for supervisors, safety managers, and any workers who must interact with a skid steer.

 Skid steers are also known as bobcats, and they are classified into rubber-tired loaders, track loaders, and multi-terrain loaders.
 The wheels or tracks on each side of the skid steer are synchronized but controlled independently from the opposite side.
 Thanks to this feature, skid steers are very maneuverable, and useful for carrying items around project sites.